Leadership Learning Exchange for Equity

 Our ultimate goal is for New Hampshire to be a place where everyone can reach their full potential.

-For more information, contact Bruce Mallory and Michele Holt-Shannon, Co-Directors of NH Listens at the Carsey School of Public Policy at UNH and Co-Facilitators of the Leadership Learning Exchange for Equity.
+For more information, contact Michele Holt-Shannon, Director of NH Listens at the Carsey School of Public Policy at UNH and Co-Facilitator of the Leadership Learning Exchange for Equity.